smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Keyboards/index.md

 @![iOS, android, javaSE, javaEE]
 #### Custom Keys (RPC 7.1+)
 Each keyboard layout has a number of keys that can be customized to your app's needs.
 For example, you could set two of the customizable keys in `QWERTY` layout to be "!" and "?" as seen in the image below.
 The available number and location of these custom keys is determined by the connected head unit.
+See the section [Checking Keyboard Capabilities](#checking-keyboard-capabilities) to determine how many custom keys are available for any given layout.

 ![Custom Keys](assets/keyboard_querty_custom_keys.png)
 !@